 |Penalties||Murder in the second degree in Maryland is a felony with a maximum sentence of 30 years in prison.

 Maryland abolished the death penalty in 2013.
 However, even before then, capital punishment was only possible for first-degree murder.

 Note: State laws change constantly, it’s important to verify the laws you’re researching by conducting your own research or consulting with a qualified Maryland criminal defense attorney.

 Research the Law

 An accusation of murder is no laughing matter.
 While television shows might depict everything as wrapping up within an hour, criminal cases don't work like that.
 You'll need a solid understanding of the law and what possible defenses may be available to you.
-You can start learning about your options with a free initial case review from a local Maryland criminal defense attorney today.
+You can start learning about your options by speaking with an experienced criminal defense attorney in Maryland today.